 You’ve read about it in books.
 You’ve seen it in the movies.
-Offering unique adventures and otherworldly views, Grand Canyon National Park lives up to the hype plus some.
-This “great wonder of nature” (President Theodore Roosevelt’s words, not mine) is the largest of the three Arizona national parks, open year-round, and welcomes over 5.5 million visitors each year.
+You spotted it at #10 on our national parks list.
+Offering unique adventures and otherworldly views, Grand Canyon National Park lives up to the hype — plus some.
+This “great wonder of nature” (President Theodore Roosevelt’s words, not mine) is the largest of Arizona’s national parks, is open year-round, and welcomes over 5.5 million visitors each year.
 The park’s public areas—South Rim and North Rim— are separated by that feature that’s hard to miss: a steep-sided canyon carved by the Colorado River.
 Most guests stick to the South Rim for its stunning viewpoints and epic hikes.
 Can you blame them when the North Rim feels like the home of Night Walkers?

 Where is Grand Canyon National Park?